Skip to Content

 The Elizabethan Gardens bloom year-round but are no-doubt a particularly good spring excursion.
 We find Gardens like this to be a good option when trying to please a variety of ages; everyone likes flowers and roaming around a large garden.

-elizabethan gardens
+Elizabethan gardens

 The Island Farm, a recreation of a working 19th century OBX farm, has lots of activities and is a good option for kids too young to appreciate the historical content of the other sites.